Our Core Beliefs

 Students and teachers work with their peers to evaluate their skills and competencies and set growth milestones to advance their academic progress or professional growth.
 They set personal development goals which are reviewed with their peers every term to keep track of their emotional well-being, and the quality of relationships with their classmates and colleagues.

 We believe that the arts are an essential part of the curriculum.
 We encourage students to express themselves creatively and use their imagination freely, through experiences in the fine arts and performing arts.
 Regular workshops by musicians, theatre people, artists and craft-persons help to enrich and add colour and vibrancy to the program.

-The children participate in a variety of environmental programs that help them realise that their way of life affects their immediate surroundings and the larger community.
-The curriculum encourages children to respond in ways that reflect a deep sense of responsibility, concern and sensitivity to the earth and all life.
+The students participate in a variety of environmental programs that help them realise that their way of life affects their immediate surroundings and the larger community.
+The curriculum encourages students to respond in ways that reflect a deep sense of responsibility, concern and sensitivity to the earth and all life.

 The school continually educates teachers through weekly discussions of current pedagogical ideas and practices.
 It encourages teachers to experiment with a variety of educational approaches and methods.
 The TVS Teachers’ Forum offers an exciting avenue for teachers to showcase their innovative teaching strategies and inspires them in their journey of teaching and learning.

 The school offers unique opportunities for personal growth and development through courses in yoga, philosophy and practices of mindfulness.
 Students explore complex social issues and personal concerns through reflective dialogues, discussions and simulated role-plays.
 This enables them become sensitive, mature and compassionate individuals.